 The school offers a Bachelor of Science in Nursing, an RN baccalaureate completion program, a Master of Science in Nursing in Family Nurse Practitioner, a Nursing Practice DNP, and a post-nursing masters Primary Care FNP graduate certificate.

-Rasmussen College offers undergraduate and graduate programs in Nursing that train students to become the best nurses they can be.
+Rasmussen University offers undergraduate and graduate programs in Nursing that train students to become the best nurses they can be.
 The school is the nationwide leader in producing ADN/RN graduates in the nation and produces more practical nursing grads than any other school in Minnesota.

 Rasmussen offers nursing degrees at every level, starting with nursing assistant training and a diploma in practical nursing.
 They have an associate degree (ADN/RN), a Bachelor of Science in Nursing, an RN to BSN program, a Master of Science in Nursing, and a Doctor of Nursing Practice.